 While you may not have your theme picked out during your California wedding venues’ search, you’re likely narrowing down your list of venue types.
 If you’re finding this difficult, start by narrowing out what you don’t want.
 And here’s a hint from us: choose an “event only” location to avoid a disaster.

 Seeing a venue firsthand is the best way to make a decision or narrow down your list.
 Once you can picture your wedding, those other details will fail into place.

 If you’re starting to hunt for a venue 1-1.5 years (or even earlier) before your big day, you might not have much more than a ballpark budget and a date in mind.
 If you’ve never had to pick a venue for an event before, you may feel unprepared.
 But we’re here to help guide you with expert advice, provide resources and recommendations to you, and guide you throughout your planning journey.

-For starters, read this blog and when you start going on-site tours, answer these 11 questions for each California wedding venue.
+For starters, read this blog and when you start going on-site tours, answer these 11 questions for the California wedding venues you’re seeking.